-During the winter, the greatest heat loss occurs through the last ceiling in the building (the one that separates the interior space from the attic), which promotes the formation of moisture and moisture. condensation in the attic.
+During the winter, the greatest heat loss occurs through the last ceiling in the building (the one that separates the interior space from the attic), which promotes the formation of humidity and condensation in the attic.

 Attic condensations (or attic)

-A condensation problem is formed when hot, humid air is directed towards the attic through unsealed holes in the last ceiling.
-In fact, hot air leaks through these holes are the main cause of condensation in the attic or attic space.
-The problem worsens when insulation is insufficient to prevent heat from crossing the ceiling of the building, that is to say that isolation has a weakness thermal resistance..
+A condensation problem forms when warm, humid air flows into the attic through the unsealed holes in the last ceiling.
+In fact, hot air leaks through these holes are the main cause of condensation in the attic or in the roof space.
+The problem is worsened when there is insufficient insulation to prevent heat from passing through the ceiling of the building, i.e. this isolation has a weakness thermal resistance..

 Solution to the condensation problem